 - Personal essay

-Typically, the process takes between four and six weeks once the application packet is complete and the student is regularly admissible.
+Typically, the process takes about four weeks once the application is complete and the student is regularly admissible.
 Files needing committee review may take longer.
-An additional letter, detailing an admitted student’s merit-based scholarship, is usually sent 1-2 weeks after the initial acceptance letter..
+An additional letter, detailing an admitted student’s merit-based scholarship, is sent with the admission decision.

-Once you have made your final decision to attend Eckerd College, you should send a $400 enrollment deposit along with the reservation form that is included with your acceptance letter.
-The envelope must be postmarked no later than May 1st.
+Once you have made your final decision, you can reply to your offer of admission within your Eckerd College portal.
+If you choose to attend Eckerd, you must submit your $400 enrollment deposit within your portal, on our dedicated deposit web page or by sending a check along with the reservation form that is included with your acceptance letter.
+The enrollment deposit is May 1st.
 This deposit will be credited to your account and deducted from your fees at the time of registration.
 Deposits are refundable until May 1st.
-Please note that preferential housing is based on the date of deposit.

 Eckerd College supports students taking a gap year to enrich themselves academically through travel, internships, volunteer work or other interests.
 Students pursuing a gap year may request a deferral of their enrollment for up to one year.
 A student who has been accepted for admission must submit a statement in writing which explains their plans during the time of deferral.
 Requests should be addressed to the Director of Admission and must be approved on or before May 1 for students admitted for Autumn/Fall term or by December 1 for candidates admitted for Winter/Spring term.